 European banks are under pressure to clean up their balance sheets, reduce risk and raise capital to withstand writedowns following the region’s debt crisis and to comply with new regulatory capital requirements.
 The European Banking Authority in December ordered banks to raise 115 billion euros ($141 billion) by June.

 Banks across Europe have announced plans to trim more than 950 billion euros of assets from their balance sheets over the next two years, according to data compiled by Bloomberg.
-Fund managers including Asia Research & Capital Management, Och-Ziff Capital Management Group LLC (OZM) and Marathon Asset Management LP have said they may buy such assets.
+Fund managers including Asia Research & Capital Management, Och-Ziff Capital Management Group LLC (OZM:US) and Marathon Asset Management LP have said they may buy such assets.

 Swedish-born Edsparr, who was based in London, joined Citadel as global head of fixed income and head of the firm’s European business in July 2008.